Continuation from the previous 4 parts, starting from http://www.nikoport.com/2013/07/05/clustered-columnstore-indexes-part-1-intro/

 exec [sys].[sp_db_enable_clustered_columnstores] @dbname = 'Columnstore', @value = 'off';

 Msg 35366, Level 16, State 12, Procedure sp_db_enable_clustered_columnstores, Line 39

 Cannot disable clustered columnstore index support in database ‘Columnstore’ because it contains one or more clustered columnstore indexes.
 Consider dropping these indexes or creating clustered B-tree indexes instead, and trying again.

-Indeed I have 2 tables which are using Clustered Columnstore Indexes, and so I decided to to delete those tables and to try to recreate them after disabling Clustered Columnstore Indexes usage by executing that system stored procedure.
+Indeed I have 2 tables which are using Clustered Columnstore Indexes, and so I decided to delete those tables and to try to recreate them after disabling Clustered Columnstore Indexes usage by executing that system stored procedure.

 The results are definitely pointing that the work is still in progress:

 The clustered_columnstores setting changed from 0 to 0.